 The Davis Origami Group will meet from 2 to 5 p.m.
-Saturday in the Blanchard Room of the Stephens Branch Library, 315 E. 14th St. in Davis.
-First-timers and advanced folders are welcome.
+Saturday, July 14, in the Blanchard room at the Stephens Branch Library, 315 E. 14th St. First-time folders and more advanced folders are welcome.
 The first hour will be geared for beginners.
 For more information, email [email protected] or call (530) 753-6093.

 That’s the ticket What: “Grease,” opening the 2012 Music Circus season Where: Wells Fargo Pavilion, 1419 H St., Sacramento When: 8 p.m.
 Friday and Saturday, 2 p.m.
 Saturday, 7:30 p.m.
 Sunday Tickets: $30-$60; (916) 557-1999; www.tickets.com SACRAMENTO — It was nice to see the Wells Fargo Pavilion filled to near capacity as Music Circus began […]

 “Magic Mike” Two stars Starring: Channing Tatum, Matthew McConaughey, Alex Pettyfer, Cody Horn, Olivia Munn, Joe Manganiello, Matt Bomer Rating: R, for pervasive sexual content, profanity, drug use and fleeting graphic nudity For perhaps 15 minutes, Channing Tatum’s title character seems an honorable fellow, deserving sympathy and worthy of our hope that he might escape […]

 Start with moonlight, add an evening breeze, a picnic basket and a bottle of wine.
 Toss in an outdoor production of a Shakespeare play and you have the recipe for a perfect summer night.